10 Idioms for Danger: Or Expressions Which Are Followed by, "Oh Shit!".

 Here in Brazil I teach English, sometimes this is to a class and other times on a one to one basis.
-I try and think the way the students would to find words and phrases in English which they might need to know but would find confusing.
-This is where the idea of this post came from.
+Some words and phrases in English are confusing to a non-native speaker.

 There are many phrases or idioms in English which, if dissected down to their words, don't make a lot of sense especially if you are new to the language.
 Some of these phrases are often heard on television or in films.
 Where would action films be if their main character wasn't in mortal danger?

 Because you never know when you might hear them, it is best to learn them now so you can be prepared.
 Because I always believe learning should be fun, I've thrown a bit of humor in as well.

 Fire in the Hole

 This does not mean that someone has dug a hole and built a fire in it.
 Nor does it mean that the curry you ate last night is causing you intestinal grief.

 If you are a fan of war films you may have heard this phrase on television or at the cinema.
 Often these films will be peppered with this expression when someone tosses a hand grenade into a room and shouts this warning to his comrades.

 The expression originated not in a war zone but in mines, hence the word 'hole' , when explosives were set to detonate in a confined space.
 People were meant to shelter behind something substantial and usually protect their ears from loud blast.

 Yes of course you, as an English speaker knows this means to make yourself lower to the ground otherwise you could get hit.
 To a non-English speaker, they may do the opposite and look to the sky searching for a flock of ducks.